Sandy's Kitchen: condiments

 Straight from the blender!

-The sauce served over diced chicken and spaghetti squash.
+One serving of sauce served over 6 oz diced grilled chicken and 1 cup of spaghetti squash.

 Look at that creamy goodness!